 A flourless chocolate cake is one of those restaurant-style desserts that it’s tempting to think is too fussy to make at home.
-Pish posh!
-It’s gluten-free by nature, and if … more
+It’s naturally gluten free, and easy to whip one up at home any time.

-If you’ve never made a flourless chocolate cake before (although I will submit that you’ve never really even had flourless chocolate cake until you’ve had this recipe), you may find its tendency to rise like a regular cake and then fall abruptly after it is removed from the oven rather alarming.
-Fear not!
+If you’ve never made a flourless chocolate cake before, you may find its tendency to rise like a regular cake and then fall abruptly after it is removed from the oven rather alarming.
+No worries.
 That’s what it is meant to do.
-Oh, and if you use a dark-colored springform pan (which if you can avoid, do), start watching it closely at 25 minutes so it doesn’t burn.